-OER Africa is a Saide initiative in partnership with NBA.
+OER Africa is a Saide initiative, in partnership with NBA.
 It was established in 2008 with a vision to support the emergence of:

 Vibrant and sustainable African education systems and education institutions that empower academics and leaders to implement OER effectively, thereby enhancing the affordability and quality of higher education.